Texas Declaration of Independence: Background

-In October 1835, settlers in Mexican Texas launched the Texas Revolution.
+In October 1835, native Tejanos and new settlers in Mexican Texas launched the Texas Revolution.

-However, within Austin, many struggled with understanding what the ultimate goal of the Revolution was.
-Some believed that the goal should be total independence from Mexico, while others sought the reimplementation of the Mexican Constitution of 1824 which enabled freedoms, including the ownership of slaves, that were not included in the 1835 constitution of Mexico, Siete Leyes.
-To settle the issue, a convention was called for March 1836.
+However, amongst the people of Texas, many struggled with understanding what the ultimate goal of the Revolution was.
+Some believed that the goal should be total independence from Mexico, while others sought the reimplementation of the Mexican Constitution of 1824 which had included freedoms, such as the treatment of slaves as property, that were not in the 1835 constitution of Mexico, Siete Leyes.
+To settle the issue, a convention was called for in March of 1836.

 This convention differed from the previous Texas councils of 1832, 1833, and the 1835 Consultation.
-Many of the delegates to the 1836 convention were young citizens of the United States, who had only recently arrived in Texas, in violation of Mexico's immigration ban of April 1830, and many of them had fought in battles during the Texas Revolution against Mexico in 1835.
-The only two known native Texans to sign are Jose Francisco Ruiz and Jose Antonio Navarro.
+Many of the delegates to the 1836 convention were young citizens of the United States, who had only recently arrived in Texas, in violation of Mexico's immigration ban of April 1830.
+Moreover, many of them had fought in battles during the Texas Revolution against Mexico in 1835.
+Of the 60 men to sign, the only two known native Texans to sign are Jose Francisco Ruiz and Jose Antonio Navarro.
 Most of the delegates were members of the War Party and were adamant that Texas must declare its independence from Mexico.
-Forty-one delegates arrived in Washington-on-the-Brazos on February 28.
+Forty-one of these delegates arrived in Washington-on-the-Brazos on February 28.